containerbuildsystem/cachito/README.md

 ## Nexus

-### Nexus For npm
+### Nexus For Java Script

-The npm package manager functionality relies on [Nexus Repository Manager 3][nexus-docs] to store npm dependencies.
-The Nexus instance will have an npm group repository (e.g. `cachito-js`) which points to an npm hosted repository (e.g. `cachito-js-hosted`) and an npm proxy repository (e.g. `cachito-js-proxy`) that points to registry.npmjs.org.
-The hosted repository will contain all non-registry dependencies and the proxy repository will contain all dependencies from the npm registry.
-The union of these two repositories gives the set of all the npm dependencies ever encountered by Cachito.
+The Java Script(JS) package managers (npm, yarn) functionality relies on [Nexus Repository Manager 3][nexus-docs] to store JS dependencies.
+The Nexus instance will have a JS group repository (e.g. `cachito-js`) which points to a JS hosted repository (e.g.
+`cachito-js-hosted`) and a JS proxy repository
+(e.g. `cachito-js-proxy`) that points to the npm/yarn registry (registry.npmjs.org and registry.yarnpkg.com, which points to the same registry server).
+The hosted repository will contain all non-registry dependencies and the proxy repository will contain all dependencies from the JS registry.
+The union of these two repositories gives the set of all the JS dependencies ever encountered by Cachito.

-On each request, Cachito will create a proxy repository to the npm group repository (e.g. `cachito-js`).
+On each request, Cachito will create a proxy repository to the JS group repository (e.g. `cachito-js`).
 Cachito will populate this proxy repository to contain the subset of dependencies declared in the repository's lock file.
 Once populated, Cachito will block the repository from getting additional content.
 This prevents the consumer of the repository from